allenlu2009/allenlu2009.github.io/_posts/2021-08-18-Variational Autoencoder.md

 <https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73>

-Let’s now make the assumption that p(z) is a standard Gaussian distribution and that &p(x\mid z)& is a Gaussian distribution whose mean is defined by a deterministic function f of the variable of z and whose covariance matrix has the form of a positive constant c that multiplies the identity matrix I. The function f is assumed to belong to a family of functions denoted F that is left unspecified for the moment and that will be chosen later.
+Let’s now make the assumption that p(z) is a standard Gaussian distribution and that $p(x\mid z)$ is a Gaussian distribution whose mean is defined by a deterministic function f of the variable of z and whose covariance matrix has the form of a positive constant c that multiplies the identity matrix I. The function f is assumed to belong to a family of functions denoted F that is left unspecified for the moment and that will be chosen later.
 Thus, we have (不是很 make sense!)

 $$
 \begin{aligned}(\boldsymbol{f(z)}) &=\text { EncoderNeuralNet }_{\boldsymbol{\theta}}(\mathbf{z}) \\p_{\boldsymbol{\theta}}(\mathbf{x} \mid \mathbf{z}) &=\mathcal{N}(\mathbf{x} ; \boldsymbol{f(z)}, c)\end{aligned}